 carnitine palmitoyltransferase IA deficiency

-Carnitine palmitoyltransferase IA deficiency (CPT1A deficiency) is an inherited disease in which the body cannot process long-chain fatty acids (a type of fat) and turn them into energy.
-Symptoms occur in severe episodes, often during long periods without eating and/or during times of fever or gastrointestinal illness.
+Carnitine palmitoyltransferase IA (CPT1A) deficiency, caused by mutations in the CPT1A gene, is an inherited disease in which the body cannot convert long-chain fatty acids into energy to fuel the body.
+Symptoms occur in severe episodes, often during long periods without eating (fasting) and/or during times of fever or gastrointestinal illness.

 CPT1A deficiency is extremely rare.
 Fewer than 50 cases have been identified worldwide.
-The disease is thought to be more common among Hutterite people in the northern United States and Canada as well as the Inuit people of northern Canada, Alaska, and Greenland.
+The disease is thought to be more common among the Hutterite population in the northern United States and Canada as well as the Inuit population in northern Canada, Alaska, and Greenland.

-What is the prognosis for a person with Carnitine Palmitoyltransferase IA Deficiency?
+What Is the Prognosis for an Individual with Carnitine Palmitoyltransferase IA Deficiency?

-After fasting or illness, people with CPT1A deficiency are at risk for life-threatening liver failure.
+After fasting or illness, individuals with CPT1A deficiency can be at risk for life-threatening liver failure.
 These episodes can also cause permanent damage to the brain and liver.
-However when the disease is carefully managed, people with CPT1A deficiency can live fairly normal lives.
+With early diagnosis and careful management, however, individuals with CPT1A deficiency can often have normal or near-normal lives.